With Halloween just around the corner, we’re all looking to add a little mischief to our lives!

 4. Congress Plaza Hotel

 You’ve heard of Room 237 in The Shining’s Overlook Hotel.
 But have you heard of Room 441?
-Past guests that have stayed in Congress Plaza Hotel’s infamous room have reported sites of darkened silhouettes, having the bed shake and the covers ripped off it as they slept, and other eerie tales that have caused multiple visitors to request of room change in the middle of the night.
-The Congress, built in 1893 head of the World’s Fair, has hosted a number of notable guests including Al Capone and HH Holmes, the latter being the very same who operated his own Murder Castle at West 63rd Street and South Wallace Avenue.
+Past guests that have stayed in Congress Plaza Hotel’s infamous room have reported sites of darkened silhouettes, having the bed shake and the covers ripped off it as they slept, and other eerie tales that have caused multiple visitors to request a room change in the middle of the night.
+The Congress, built in 1893, has hosted a number of notable guests including Al Capone and HH Holmes, the latter being the very same who operated his own Murder Castle at West 63rd Street and South Wallace Avenue.

 5. Glessner House